lbl-srg/obc/specification/source/useCases.rst

    15                           The user makes a copy of the reference/library sequence prior to replication and loads it into the sequence
                                 editor.
    ---------------------------  ---------------------------------------------------
-   16                           The user edits the sequence by deleting and/or moving atomic and composite blocks and/or adding control
+   16                           The user edits the sequence by deleting and/or moving elementary
+                                and composite blocks and/or adding control
                                 blocks from the elementary CDL-block library

    ---------------------------  ---------------------------------------------------